 What is Sticky Toffee Pudding

-It’s nicknamed “the cooks’ dessert” because its almost impossible to screw up.
+It’s nicknamed “the cooks’ dessert” because it’s almost impossible to screw up!

-My Ultimate Dessert
+My Ultimate “Death Row” Dessert

-Anthony Bourdain wrote about the “death row meal” which is the last meal you would want before you die.
-My death row dessert would certainly be this sticky toffee pudding with salted caramel, shared with my family.
-It’s full of nostalgia and simply the best dessert in the world.
+Anthony Bourdain famously wrote about the “death row meal” which is the last meal you would want before you die.

-How to Nail the Salted Caramel Sauce
+The Secret to Perfect Salted Caramel Sauce Everytime

-If you’ve made caramel before you know it can be a bit tricky.
 Sugar can sometimes crystalize or split which ruins the sauce.
 But I’m going to let you in on a few secrets that will guarantee smooth, perfect caramel every time.

 - To prevent crystallization, honey is your friend.
 Without getting too technical, adding honey to the sauce actually prevents the sugar from crystalizing.
 You can also use corn syrup or glucose in place of the honey.
 Unfortunately, maple syrup will not work because it’s a slightly different type of sugar.